Algebraic data type

-In computer programming, especially in functional programming and type theory, an algebraic data type (ADT) is a composite data type—a type formed by combining other types.
+In computer programming, especially in functional programming and type theory, an algebraic data type (ADT) is a composite data type, i.e. a type formed by combining other types.

 An algebraic data type is defined by two key constructions: a sum and a product.
 These are sometimes referred to as "OR" and "AND" types.

 A sum type is a choice between possibilities.
 The value of a sum type can match one of several defined variants.
 For example, a type representing the state of a traffic light could be either Red, Amber, or Green.
 A shape type could be either a Circle (which stores a radius) or a Square (which stores a width).
 In formal terms, these variants are known as tagged unions or disjoint unions.
 Each variant has a name, called a constructor, which can also carry data.
 Enumerated types are a simple form of sum type where the constructors carry no data.

 A product type combines types together.
 A value of a product type will contain a value for each of its component types.
 For example, a Point type might be defined to contain an x coordinate (an integer) and a y coordinate (also an integer).
 Formal examples of product types include tuples and records.
 The set of all possible values of a product type is the Cartesian product of the sets of its component types.

 Values of algebraic data types are typically handled using pattern matching.
 This feature allows a programmer to check which constructor a value was made with and extract the data it contains in a convenient and type-safe way.